tamarelhe/tools/csv_importer_sqlite/readme.md

-# CSV IMPORTER TO SQLITE Database
+# CSV Importer to SQLite Database

 ### Arguments:
 * -f --force: Recreate database if it exists